VibrationalSpectroscopyCalculations/Visca/VSFG/README.md

 ## The Vibrational Spectroscopic Calculation (ViSCa) Software Package for SFG Frame Selection
-ViSCa select - Version 2.0
+ViSCa select - Version 1.0
 Scripts by Khezar H. Saeed, Rolf Mertig, Steven J. Roeters and Kris Strunge

 # Quick installation:
 $ cd ./ViSCa/
-Open the Makefile in your favorite text editor and change the VISCADIR to the current folder ("$ pwd" to print the pathname)
+Open the Makefile in your favorite text editor and change the VISCADIR to the current folder ("$ pwd" to print the pathname of the current folder)
 $ make install

 # Quick run:
 $ cd ./example/
 $ visca select ViscaSelect\_parameters.inp

 # Program requirements:
   Linux/Unix - only tested on Ubuntu 20.04 and Ubuntu 22.04